Dr Jenny Routh MRCVS

 Teaching

-- Facilitating problem-based learning sessions, both online and in-person
+- Facilitating problem-based learning sessions

 Publications